miohtama/opsec/source/user/index.rst

 Having the two-factor authentication as optional is not often enough, as the users only see the reduced usability (longer login process) and are not aware of thread models.
 Incentives, like reduced fees, should be used to encourage enabling the two-factor authentication.
 From business perspective, this can be justified as reduced support cost of dealing with hacked account cases.

-The most sensitive operations, like where money is transferred out from the system, should require minimum of two different two-factor tokens: one for login and one for transfer.
-This makes two-factor intercepting phishing site operation less robust, as the users are more likely notice bad URLs if they need to spend more time on the phishing site.
-With only one authentication token the phishing site can do transfer out on the second the user hits the login, making phishing more likely to success.

 Popular two-factor authentication methods include Time-Based One Time Password (TOTP, mobile apps, Google Authenticator), One time pad (HOTP, paper codes, used by many European banks), SMS and hardware devices (like YubiKey).

 External services like Authy and Clef provide two-factor-as-a-service.